HaoranChen/PromptFusion/README.md

 **Authors**: Haoran Chen, [Zuxuan Wu](https://zxwu.azurewebsites.net/), Xintong Han, Menglin Jia, Yu-Gang Jiang

 ## :mag: PromptFusion
+To address the stability-plasticity dilemma of continual learning, we propose a prompt-tuning-based method termed PromptFusion to enable the decoupling of stability and plasticity.
+Specifically, PromptFusion consists of a carefully designed Stabilizer module that deals with catastrophic forgetting and a Booster module to learn new knowledge concurrently.
+Furthermore, to address the computational overhead brought by the additional architecture, we propose PromptFusion-Lite which improves PromptFusion by dynamically determining whether to activate both modules for each input image.
 <p align="center">
 <img src="overview/framework.png" width="720px"/>
 <be>